Zero Heroes - coming soon

 |

 3-dimensional learning is based on research into how children learn.
 Its key tenets include students observing and trying to make sense of phenomena before teacher explanations.
-Students engage in science or engineering practices and look for crosscutting concepts to understand core ideas.
+Students engage in using science and engineering practices and looking for crosscutting concepts to better understand core ideas in science.

 |

-Louise Chawla's research addresses both formative experiences in childhood to which adults attribute their environmental ethic, and a process of exploring the world that results in increased environmental know-how, competence, and confidence in the ability to change the world.
+Louise Chawla's research addresses both formative experiences in childhood (to which adults later attribute their environmental ethic), and a process of exploration through "graduated challenges" that result in growing environmental know-how, competence, and confidence in one's ability to change the world.

 |